Young Playwrights Project

 What is the Vermont Stage Young Playwrights Project?

 Now in its 18th year, the Vermont Stage Young Playwrights Project culminates in a two-day festival of new plays, workshops, and special performances.
 Over the course of these two days first-time playwrights get to see their work brought to life by theatre professionals in front of an audience of their friends, peers and members of their community.

 When and Where?

-This year, VSYPP will take place at The Flynn Center for the Performing Arts located at 153 Main Street in Burlington, VT on May 15th and 16th, 2013 from 9am-5pm both days.
+VSYPP will take place at The Flynn Center for the Performing Arts located at 153 Main Street in Burlington, VT -- date and time for our Spring 2014 festival is TBA.
+Stay tuned for more info!

 How does VSYPP work?

 A professional playwright/ teaching artist visits your middle or high school classroom for 2 or 3 full days over the course of a month or two.
 On the first day, students are introduced to the fundamentals of playwriting, and inspired by writing prompts to begin getting their ideas on paper.
 On the second (and optional third) visit(s), students read each other’s’ works-in-progress aloud, support and critique one another in a moderated feedback process, and refine their plays further.
 Teachers then select and submit three plays for Festival consideration.
 A panel of theater artists read and rank these plays at the Flynn for successful application of playwriting principles, and then pass the top two along to Vermont Stage Company.
 VT Stage casts the plays with top-notch actors, and assigns directors who present the plays at the Festival at the Flynn Center in May.
 One play from each school is rehearsed and performed onstage, and the second play receives a public cold reading and moderated feedback session.
 The third place play gets an honorable mention in the Festival program.

 How Much?
 And can I get involved?